-The tutorial for this class is scheduled for every Wednesday from 2:30 p.m. to 3:45 p.m. in Room 201 Armes.
-The first tutorial will be Wednesday, September 19.
-Attendance in the tutorials is mandatory.
+The tutorial for this class is scheduled for every Wednesday from 2:30 p.m. to 3:45 p.m. in Room 111 Armes.
+The first tutorial will be Wednesday, January 15.
+Although attendance in the tutorials is not mandatory, you are strongly encouraged to attend.
 The T.A. will go over practice problems from the previous week's classes.
 All material covered in the tutorials may appear on the term tests or final exam.